 Sure the player movements are still not on par with those of 2K and there's an obvious lack of animations and player likeness factors, such as signature moves, unique shooting and dribbling styles and so on, but we're still very pleased with what EA accomplished with NBA Live 18.
 The game is very fun to play - which is what it simply must be, it is a sports game after all - and although there's still a lot of room for improvement, it's definitely a step in the right direction.

 NBA Live 18 offers a number of different modes to choose from.
-You have The One, which is a new career mode in the NBA Live series, Ultimate Team, Franchise mode, Head to Head online and so on.
+You have The One, which is a new career mode in the NBA Live series, Ultimate Team, Franchise mode, and so on.
 There are two features which were added to the game later on through patches and updates - the 3v3 online mode and roster editing.
 Both of these features were requested by fans and, soon enough, they got what they wanted, which shows that EA Sports actually listen to their fan base and they try to meet their demands, at least half way.

 And of course, as you'd expect, they've started bringing back players to their own virtual playgrounds.
 It literally takes a few seconds to find teammates to play an online pickup game with, as opposed to previous versions of the game where the servers were filled with tumbleweed and echoes of what NBA Live used to be.